-We have highlighted the main changes from the funding year 2016 to 2017 in the table below.
+We have highlighted the main changes in the table below.

 Please note this is not an exhaustive list of all the changes.
-You must refer to the main documents for the definitive rules which apply to all providers of education and training holding a loans facility conditions and loans bursary fund agreement with the Secretary of State for Education acting through the SFA.
+You must refer to the main documents for the definitive rules which apply to all providers of education and training holding a loans facility conditions and loans bursary fund agreement with the Secretary of State for Education acting through the ESFA.

-If you have a specific query on the funding rules, please email the servicedesk@sfa.bis.gov.uk, or speak to your provider management manager/adviser.
+If you have a specific query on the funding rules, please email the SDE.servicedesk@education.gov.uk, or speak to your provider management manager/adviser.